funkhaus/best-practices/README.md

 1. With Nuxt-Link or Router-Link use relative paths from the root (start with a /).
 1. Use white spacing in your templates
 1. Switch is better than a lot of if-else conditions
+1. This is how you do forms: https://alligator.io/vuejs/vue-form-handling/

 ## Important Concepts
 1. You can write breakpoints without needing a media query, generally just use width and max-width.
 Good break points will really just be font-size and reducing columns perhaps.